🔍

 Knowing how to conjugate verbs correctly in these moods allows you to easily express various thoughts and emotions in everyday conversation.

-inalàre : to inhale
+inalare : to inhale

 i|na||re : (accento grave)

-Indicative mood (Indicativo) of the verb inalàre
+indicativo inalare.
+Indicative mood of the verb inalare

 Tempo semplice